 - Stir in the spinach and cook until just barely wilted, 1-2 minutes.

 - Ladle into bowls and garnish with basil and parmesan cheese.
 Serve immediately.

-- TIP: If you have one, add a parmesan cheese rind to the broth.
+- ADD MORE FLAVOR: If you have one, add a parmesan cheese rind to the broth.
 Simmer the soup at least 20 minutes to allow the flavor to infuse the broth.
 Discard the rind before serving.

-- VEGANS: skip the parmesan cheese, or sprinkle with nutritional yeast.
+- VEGAN: skip the parmesan cheese, or sprinkle with nutritional yeast.

 - FRIDGE: Store leftovers in a sealed container in the fridge for up to 4 days.